dpiper22/364final/README.md

 - [ ] **The `README.md` file should include a list of every module that must be installed with `pip` if it's something you installed that we didn't use in a class session.
 If there are none, you should note that there are no additional modules to install.**

-- [ ] **The `README.md` file should include a list of all of the routes that exist in the app and the names of the templates each one should render OR, if a route does not render a template, what it returns (e.g. `/form` -> `form.html`, like [the list we provided in the instructions for HW2](https://www.dropbox.com/s/3a83ykoz79tqn8r/Screenshot%202018-02-15%2013.27.52.png?dl=0) and like you had to on the midterm, or `/delete -> deletes a song and redirects to index page`, etc).**
+- [ ] **The `README.md` file should include a list of all of the routes that exist in the app and the names of the templates each one should render OR, if a route does not render a template, what it returns**

 ### **Code Requirements**